physionetchallenges/physionetchallenges.github.io/2020/index.md

 Since some recordings may have multiple labels, we normalize their contributions to these scoring functions so that each recording, not each class, makes an equal contribution.
 For example, if a recording has six classes, and your classifier identifies three labels correctly, identifies one label incorrectly, and misses two labels, then we increment the true positives by 3/6, false positives by 1/6, and false negatives by 2/6 for both scoring functions.

-We have shared [implementations](https://github.com/physionetchallenges) of these scoring functions in both MATLAB and Python, and we will use the Python implementation for evaluating your submissions.
+We will share implementations of these scoring functions in both MATLAB and Python, and we will use the Python implementation for evaluating your submissions.

 ## <a name="rules-and-deadlines"></a> Rules and Deadlines